Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 Jack chuckled and touched his mother on the arm as he entered the kitchen.
 "I’ll handle the drinks," he said.
 "You sit."

 "...Right."
 Hayley was obviously glad to be off her feet, and perched on the couch next to Mark with some visible nerves.
-"Um… Neither Gabe or Jack ever really said who you are, or why you wanted to meet us."
+"Um...
+Neither Gabe or Jack ever really said who you are, or why you wanted to meet us."

 "I was one of the mission scientists on BGEV-03 *Dauntless,"* Ray explained.
 "Doctor Rachel Wheeler, but I prefer Ray."

 They nodded, so she pushed ahead, briefly going over a carefully curated version of her meeting with Gabe Arés in the park.

-"Anyway… we got to talking about this and that, and… well he told me about your daughter, Sara."
+"Anyway... we got to talking about this and that, and... well he told me about your daughter, Sara."

 The change was immediate.
 It was like a ten-tonne mass of sadness had been floating around the ceiling just *waiting* for an excuse to drop on them.
 Both parents glanced at each other and their age showed a little more, the lines in their faces got a little deeper.

 "I’m sorry," she said.
 "I know that’s got to be a painful subject.
-But… well, he told me all about her.
-And about how her life affected the people around her, and the fact that Gabe’s son joined the military and became who he is today because of her…"
+But... well, he told me all about her.
+And about how her life affected the people around her, and the fact that Gabe’s son joined the military and became who he is today because of her..."

 Mark nodded.
 "We’d have all had pretty different lives if she was still around," he said hollowly.

 Ray nodded.
-"For instance… I’d be dead right now."
+"For instance...
+I’d be dead right now."

 They stared at her.
 Jack chose that moment to hand out the drinks, and she took a sip of her juice before continuing.
 "I actually *did* die, you see.
 Or at least, I suffered a mortal wound.
 But the HEAT were there, and the first one to get to me was ‘Horse’s buddy Baseball.
-And I talked with him, and he said the only reason he joined the HEAT was because of ‘Horse, and… to cut a long story short, they got me into surgery and I lived."
+And I talked with him, and he said the only reason he joined the HEAT was because of ‘Horse, and... to cut a long story short, they got me into surgery and I lived."

 Jack sat down next to her and nodded.
 "I was there.
 She came back through the array in a body bag.
 Without John and Adam..."

 "I’d be dead," Ray said.
-"And without Sara…"
+"And without Sara..."

 "...There’d be no John and Adam," Jack finished.

-"So… you came to us?"
+"So... you came to us?"
 Mark asked.
 Ray glanced at Jack, who took a sip of his cup of tea before putting it down.

-"Dad… You know why I enlisted.
+"Dad...
+You know why I enlisted.
 You know why Adam enlisted, and why Ava went into photojournalism.
 It’s about making her life matter.
-Well…"
+Well..."

 "Look, I know I’m cold comfort," Ray interjected.
 "If you had the choice between your little girl living and some stranger you never even heard of dying?
 I know you’d choose her, and you’d be right to.
 But you didn’t get to choose, and I lived.
-I… just wanted you to know.
+I... just wanted you to know.
 In case it was any kind of a help at all."

 Hayley scrubbed away some tears and then crossed the room to sit next to Ray.
 After a wordless second, she gave Ray a hug.

 Mark’s reaction was more complex.
 A whole series of emotions seemed to roll through him, all tightly contained and visible only by their shadows across his face.
-He didn’t move from where he sat, but after a few moments of deep thought he finally just… gave up.
+He didn’t move from where he sat, but after a few moments of deep thought he finally just... gave up.
 Sagged.
 Softened.

 "Doctor Wheeler--" he began.